njhale/grpctl/README.md

 ### Interacting with a service

-Once an address is registered for a service, it's name can be used as a direct subcommand of `grpctl`.
+Once an address is registered for a service, its name can be used as a direct subcommand of `grpctl`.

 Following along with the previous example, run the new `snoot` service subcommand with the `--help` option to see what procedures it provides: